About the EBU

 Council of the European Buddhist Union

-Jamie Cresswell was President of the European Buddhist Union from 2011 to 2014 and was re-elected at the 2014 AGM.
+Jamie Cresswell was President of the European Buddhist Union from 2011 to 2017 and was elected Vice-President in 2017.

 Jamie is a member of SGI-UK and the Network of Buddhist Organisations UK, which he represents at the EBU.
 He is director of the Centre for Applied Buddhism, a member of the European Council of Religious Leaders and a trustee of Religions for Peace, UK.